 * Note: Phone enquiry channel is not available for Order Enquiry relating to nbn® Ethernet TC-4.

+** Note: nbn will only respond to the enquiry if the comment contains the prefix “nbn Action Required”.

 WBA Smart Places Operations Manual v5.0